 6. How to support policy and charging control in roaming in 6G.

-NOTE 4: This work task takes energy efficiency and consumption considerations for policy decisions into account.
+NOTE 4: This work task takes energy efficiency and consumption aspects into account for policy decisions.

 NOTE 5: This WT has IWK aspects that are scoped under WT#2.

-NOTE 6: This WT can study potential enhancements to the policy control framework for 6G services based on the input identified and provided by other WTs.
+NOTE 6: This WT can study potential enhancements to the policy and charging control framework for 6G services based on the input identified and provided by other WTs.

 These aspects require further discussion, no agreement to be included in this WT.